 Braxton Hicks come and go.
 They don’t have a regular pattern.
 They don’t get stronger or closer together, and they can stop if you move or empty your bladder.

 Your belly will tighten and feel hard, like in a regular contraction.

-With Braxton Hicks there is no contraction pain, but they can get quite uncomfortable.
-This is especially true when you’re in the later part of your pregnancy, when baby is taking up more space.
+Braxton Hicks contractions aren’t painful, but they can get quite uncomfortable.
+This is especially true in the latter part of your pregnancy when baby is taking up more space.

 Every hour or so, record how long your contractions are and how far apart they are.